Dual Degree Policy

 - Is classified as a graduate student and is charged graduate tuition and fees after the bachelor’s degree is awarded;

-- Can continue enrolling in graduate coursework provided an overall graduate GPA of 3.0 and an overall undergraduate GPA of 3.2 are maintained.
+- Can continue enrolling in graduate coursework provided an overall graduate GPA of 3.0 and an overall undergraduate GPA of 3.2 are maintained; and

 - Is not required to complete a graduate application for admission to the master’s degree program provided enrollment after the awarding of the bachelor’s degree is continuous during fall and spring semesters.

 - Eligibility for financial assistance is based on the level of the student and course level, and financial assistance does not typically cover graduate-level courses taken by undergraduate students or vice versa.
 Students are encouraged to discuss their financial assistance eligibility with Student Central prior to applying for a dual degree program.

 This policy is distributed via the Undergraduate Curriculum Committee, the Graduate Council, the Academic Advisory Council, and the University Policies webpage.